tylerdeckys/theDominicHelpingRepository/README.md

 **Perameters:**

--In Working mode, keep calling coding().
+- In Working mode, keep calling coding().

 - In Asleep mode, keep calling the screensaver function which corresponds to the last gesture detected, or the default.